babbadeckl/HackTheBox-Writeups/Shield/README.md

 ![](pics/metasploit_options.png)

-After configuring it for your machine like that:
+After configuring it for our machine like that:

 ![](pics/metasploit_filled_options.png)